broch/broch.github.io/posts/linux-install.md

 This article describes the installation process, things I discovered along the way, and how I got to where I wanted to be (or near enough).

 ## Install Ubuntu 16.04 Server

+_Update_: Not long after writing this article I switched to using Arch Linux as the base distribution, which I'd thoroughly recommend.
+This is my [current list of installed packages](arch-packages.txt) [^arch].
+Also, I now build `xmonad` and `xmobar` as part of my local Haskell development environment rather than installing the distro versions, but aside from that, my setup is still very similar to the one described here.

+[^arch]: My initial motivation for the switch to Arch Linux was to have a system with a newer kernel and `xorg` packages (1.19+) which had better support for Nvidia hardware and dual graphics cards.
+Any concerns I might have had about stability didn't last long.
+I've had very few issues and the documentation is great.

 I used an Ubuntu server installation as a starting point.
 I wanted something reliable to build on which would be maintained long-term, but I didn't want all the unnecessary noise of a full Gnome/Unity setup when I would be running XMonad as the window manager.
 I might experiment with other Linux distros in future when I'm more familiar with my current setup and have been running it for a while.